Simson line

 In geometry, given a triangle ABC and a point P on its circumcircle, the three closest points to P on lines AB, AC, and BC are collinear.
 The line through these points is the Simson line of P, named for Robert Simson.
-The concept was first published, however, by William Wallace in 1799.
+The concept was first published, however, by William Wallace in 1799, and is sometimes called the Wallace line.

 The converse is also true; if the three closest points to P on three lines are collinear, and no two of the lines are parallel, then P lies on the circumcircle of the triangle formed by the three lines.
 Or in other words, the Simson line of a triangle ABC and a point P is just the pedal triangle of ABC and P that has degenerated into a straight line and this condition constrains the locus of P to trace the circumcircle of triangle ABC.